 Each home in a duplex can be either independently owned or by one entity.
 These owner-occupied duplexes can be split if the owner wishes to sell one or both.
 But what makes them so attractive is that duplexes — when one side is rented out — can help to generate income and pay down half the mortgage at the same time.

 Back to top

-Why Is a Duplex a Good Option for First-Time Homeowners?
+Is a Duplex a Good Investment for First-Time Homeowners?